-The Assistant High Commissioner for Operations (AHC-O) oversees and ensures strategic leadership and direction for all UNHCR operations in the field, the five Regional Bureaux at Headquarters, the Division of Programme Support and Management, the Division of Emergency, Security and Supply as well as the Special Advisor for Internal Displacement.
+The Assistant High Commissioner for Operations (AHC-O) oversees and ensures strategic leadership and direction for all UNHCR operations in the field, the five Regional Bureaux at Headquarters, the Division of Programme Support and Management and the Division of Emergency, Security and Supply.

 The Assistant High Commissioner for Protection (AHC-P) ensures that protection focus is instilled into all aspects of UNHCR’s work, oversees the development and implementation of protection policy and legal standards, and coordinates high- level advocacy on protection matters.
-The AHC-P oversees the activities of the Division of International Protection; provides guidance on protection policy to the Regional Bureaux, the Division of Programme Support and Management and the Division of External Relations and to communications relating to protection.
+The AHC-P oversees the activities of the Division of International Protection and of the Division of Resilience and Solutions as well as the Special Advisor on Statelessness and the Head of the Global Refugee Forum coordination team it provides guidance on protection policy to the Regional Bureaux, the Division of Programme Support and Management and the Division of External Relations and to communications relating to protection.
 The AHC-P works closely with the AHC-O to provide overall strategic direction for operational protection aspects of UNHCR’s work.

 The Inspector General’s Office (IGO) supports the effective, efficient and accountable management of UNHCR operations, including through preventive measures that minimize the need for remedial action, and upholds an environment of integrity by contributing to the maintenance of the highest standards of personal and professional conduct by UNHCR workforce.
 The IGO participates in the development of relevant UNHCR policies, monitoring implementation and impact through inspection, investigation and ad hoc inquiry activities.

-The Evaluation Service (ES) commissions and manages the centralized evaluations primarily focusing on policies, strategies, programs and themes of corporate significance at the global, strategic level and for Level 3 emergency operations.
-ES provides also expertise, support, guidance and to as well quality assurance oversight of decentralized evaluations commissioned by Divisions, Regional Bureaux and/or Regional and Country offices for activities, themes, and operational areas, strategies, at the country or regional level.
+The Evaluation Service (ES) manages the centralized evaluations primarily focusing on policies, strategies, programs and themes of corporate significance at the global, strategic level and for Level 3 emergency operations.
+ES provides also support, guidance and quality assurance oversight of decentralized evaluations commissioned by Divisions, Regional Bureaux and/or Regional and Country offices for activities, themes, and operational areas, strategies, at the country or regional level.

-The Liaison Office in New York (LONY) represents UNHCR at UN Headquarters in New York by promoting the Organization’s policies, strategic priorities and advocacy messages.
-LONY promotes the needs of people of concern through participation in fora on humanitarian reform and -financing, maintaining international peace and security, protection of civilians, human rights mainstreaming, and sustainable development, as well as other relevant New York-led initiatives.
-LONY contributes to the formulation of resolutions by the Security Council, the General Assembly, and its subsidiary bodies, as resolutions pertain to people of concern.
+The New York Liaison Office (NYLO) represents UNHCR at UN Headquarters in New York by promoting the Organization’s policies, strategic priorities and advocacy messages.
+NYLO promotes the needs of people of concern through participation in fora on humanitarian reform and financing, maintaining international peace and security, protection of civilians, human rights mainstreaming, and sustainable development, as well as other relevant New York-led initiatives.
+NYLO contributes to the formulation of resolutions by the Security Council, the General Assembly, and its subsidiary bodies, as resolutions pertain to people of concern.
 It also provides input to reports of the Secretary-General and other strategic reviews.
-Through collaboration with NGO partners, key UN Secretariat entities, and agencies, funds and programmes in New York, LONY provides strategic advice to the High Commissioner on evolving political and policy matters that may affect the work of UNHCR.
+Through collaboration with NGO partners, key UN Secretariat entities, and agencies, funds and programmes in New York, NYLO provides strategic advice to the High Commissioner on evolving political and policy matters that may affect the work of UNHCR.

 The Legal Affairs Service (LAS) is UNHCR’s central legal office on non-refugee law matters and is responsible for planning, coordinating and managing the Organization’s legal affairs.
 This includes advising on various legal aspects of UNHCR’s operations and activities, as well as preparing agreements regulating UNHCR’s relations with hosting countries and other entities; procurement and commercial contracts; and claims and disputes involving the Organization’s operational activities.